Oil and Gas Information and Resources

 July 23, 2018

-8 North Drilling and Spacing Units hearing scheduled for July 31 at he COGCC
+8 North Drilling and Spacing Units hearing held July 31 at the COGCC

 In a pre-hearing statement submitted to the Colorado Oil and Gas Conservation Commission (COGCC) on June 21, 8 North LLC voluntarily revealed information indicating well surface sites included in the company's pending density and spacing (DSU) application will not be located within Lafayette's city limits or designated open space.
 Exhibits provided with the statement confirm all 20 well sites will be situated in the southeast quarter of Section 36 within the Town of Erie.

-These DSU applications will be heard by the COGCC on July 31, 2018, as part of the COGCC hearing that will take place July 30 – August 1 in Denver.
+These DSU applications were heard by the COGCC on July 31, 2018, as part of the COGCC hearing that took place July 30 – August 1 in Denver.